Indonesian Australians: 21st century

 In 2010, Scotts Head, New South Wales opened the first and only English-Indonesian bilingual school in Australia.
 As of 2016, the Indonesian-born population of Victoria was estimated to be 17,806.
 As of 2016, Australia is the single most popular destination for Indonesians seeking an undergraduate education abroad.

 Religion

 Though Islam is the majority religion in Indonesia, Muslims are the minority among Indonesians in Australia.
 In the 2006 Australian Census, only 8,656 out of 50,975 Indonesians in Australia, or 17%, identified as Muslim.

 However, in the 2011 census, that figure rose to 12,241 or 19.4%.
 Indonesian communities in Australia generally lack their own mosques, but instead typically attend mosques established by members of other ethnic groups.
 In contrast, more than half of the Indonesian population in Australia follows Christianity, split evenly between the Roman Catholic Church and various Protestant denominations.

+In 2016, 24.0% from Indonesian Australians population (73,217 people in 2016) identified as Catholic, 18.9% as Muslim, 10.0% as Buddhist, 9.2% as Atheist and 8.3% as Other Christian.

+In 2021, 23.4% from Indonesian Australian population (87,075 people in 2021) identified as Catholic, 19.3% as Muslim, 11.2% as Atheist, 10.4% as Buddhist and 9.4% as Other Christian.